 Tricked!
 Bamboozled!
 Hoodwinked!

 My editor at SciFi Monkeys pulled a fast one on me at the very end of Seattle Crypticon 2017, he slapped a book called Morbid Hearts down on my table as we were breaking down and told me he wanted me to review it.
-Without even really looking at it I agreed and it wasn’t until a few hours later that I discovered just what manner of book he had given me.
+Without even really looking at it I agreed and it wasn’t until a few hours later that I discovered just what manner of a book he had given me.

 It was yet another zombie book!
 Aaaaarrrrgggghhhh!